snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 assignment (BPA) to each interval, indicating how likely it is that the uncertain input falls within the interval.
 The BPAs for a particular uncertain input variable must sum to one.
 The intervals may be overlapping, contiguous, or have gaps.
-In Dakota, an interval uncertain variable is specified as .
-When one defines an interval type variable in Dakota, it is also necessary to specify the number of intervals defined for each variable with as well the basic probability assignments per
+In Dakota, an interval uncertain variable is specified as ``interval_uncertain``.
+When one defines an interval type variable in Dakota, it is also necessary to specify the number of intervals defined for each variable with ``iuv_num_intervals`` as well the basic probability assignments per interval, ``iuv_interval_probs``, and the associated bounds per each interval, ``iuv_interval_bounds``.  :numref:`uq:figure16` shows the input specification for interval uncertain variables.

-TODO: something missing below?

-interval, , and the associated bounds per each interval, .
-:numref:`uq:figure16` shows the input specification for interval uncertain variables.
 The example has two epistemic uncertain interval variables.
 The first uncertain variable has three intervals and the second has two.
 The basic probability assignments for the first variable are 0.5, 0.1, and 0.4, while the BPAs for the second variable are 0.7 and 0.3.
 Note that it is possible (and often the case) to define an interval uncertain variable with only ONE interval.
 This means that you only know that the possible value of that variable falls within the interval, and the BPA for that interval would be 1.0.
 In the case we have shown, the interval bounds on the first interval for the first variable are 0.6 and 0.9, and the bounds for the second interval for the first variable are 0.1 to 0.5, etc.

 .. literalinclude:: ../samples/textbook_uq_glob_evidence.in
    :language: dakota